 Willa Cather Professor & Chair of Psychology Psychology

-Dr. DiLillo will be recruiting a graduate student to join his lab for fall 2023
+Dr. DiLillo will be recruiting a graduate student to join his lab for fall 2024.

-Lab site: Trauma, Violence, and Abuse Lab
+Lab site: VISTA Lab

 David DiLillo is Willa Cather Professor and Chair of the Department of Psychology at UNL.
 His primary research interests are in the areas of trauma and interpersonal violence, especially sexual assault and intimate partner violence.
 He has a particular interest in the role of alcohol use as a cause and consequence of these experiences.
 His work also examines interventions for the prevention of sexual assault.
 Work in his lab has been funded continuously for the past 20 years by grants from NIMH, NICHD, and NIAAA.
 Recent projects conducted by his research team have focused on the use of virtual reality to assess bystander responses to sexual risk; associations between alcohol use, sexual objectification and sexual aggression; a motivational interviewing intervention to enhance bystander responses to sexual risk, and; factors that promote resilience to PTSD among survivors of sexual trauma.
 Dr. DiLillo also co-directs (with Dr. Anna Jaffe) the UNL Trauma Recovery Clinic.
 He has twice received the UNL Excellence in Graduate Education Award for his mentoring of graduate students.
 He received a BA in history from Rhodes College and a doctorate in clinical psychology from Oklahoma State University.